Dedicated to

 ABOUT US

-A partial list of the musicians whom we consider pioneered the idiom: John Lee Williamson, Robert Nighthawk, Houston Stackhouse, Willie Love, Rice Miller, Robert Jr. Lockwood, Joe Willie Wilkins, Muddy Waters, Jimmy Rogers, Sunnyland Slim, Leroy “Baby Face” Foster, Little Walter, Blue Smitty, Snooky Pryor, Moody Jones, Floyd Jones, Bernard Abrams, Louis Myers, Dave Myers, Jr. Wells, Jimmy Reed, Eddie Taylor, Johnny Shines, Johnnie Jones, St. Louis Jimmy, Eddie Boyd, Joe Von Battle, Big Boy Crudop, Washboard Sam, Big Bill Broonzy, Tampa Red, Memphis Minnie, Little Son Joe, Willie Nix, Little Hudson, Johnny Young, Big Maceo, Walter Davis, Baby Boy Warren, Eddie Burns, Calvin Frazier, John Brim, Elga Edmonds, Judge Riley, Fred Below, Jump Jackson, Odie Payne, Peck Curtis, Calvin Newborn, Willie Johnson, Joe Hill Louis, Big Crawford, Ransom Knowling etc
+John Lee Williamson, Robert Nighthawk, Houston Stackhouse, Willie Love, Rice Miller, Robert Jr. Lockwood, Joe Willie Wilkins, Muddy Waters, Jimmy Rogers, Sunnyland Slim, Leroy “Baby Face” Foster, Little Walter, Blue Smitty, Snooky Pryor, Moody Jones, Floyd Jones, Bernard Abrams, Louis Myers, Dave Myers, Junior Wells, Jimmy Reed, Eddie Taylor, Johnny Shines, Johnnie Jones, St. Louis Jimmy, Eddie Boyd, Joe Von Battle, Big Boy Crudup, Washboard Sam, Big Bill Broonzy, Tampa Red, Memphis Minnie, Little Son Joe, Willie Nix, Little Hudson, Johnny Young, Big Maceo, Walter Davis, Baby Boy Warren, Eddie Burns, Calvin Frazier, John Brim, Elga Edmonds, Judge Riley, Fred Below, Jump Jackson, Odie Payne, Peck Curtis, Calvin Newborn, Willie Johnson, Joe Hill Louis, Big Crawford, and Ransom Knowling.